FidalMathew/CryptoCasino/README.md

 directory](https://vite.dev/guide/assets) and can be updated by editing `./public/.well-known/farcaster.json`.

-You can also use the `public` directory to serve a static image for `splashBackgroundImageUrl`
+You can also use the `public` directory to serve a static image for `splashBackgroundImageUrl`.

 ## Frame Embed